marcharper/python-ternary/README.md

 # Contributing

 Contributions are welcome!
 Please share any nice example plots, contribute features, and add unit tests!
+Use the pull request and issue systems to contribute.

 # Citation